bueltge/wp-rest-api-filter-items/readme.md

 # WP REST API Filter Items

-A WordPress plugin that filter [WP REST API](http://wp-api.org/) items to your requirement.
+A WordPress plugin that filter [WP REST API](http://wp-api.org/) items on your request.

 ## Description
 The default for a post from the REST API fetch all data in `/wp-json/posts`.
 This plugin give you the chance to filter for the required fields.
 Add the items to  `GET` attribute on the url, like `wp-json/posts?items=ID,title,content` and you get only this fields.